jamiemiller8/2020-presidential-candidates/planning/planning.md

 - gunControl: string or boolean
 - military: string or boolean

+With these issues, should give 4 value options:
+- For, Against, Undecided, Other

 idea:
 - add a learn more button in the individual candidate page, and have that link to their personal website for their campaign